 - Coconut oil spray

 - Spray coconut oil spray on Pyrex dish; set aside.

-- In a mixing bowl, mix all dry ingredients together (almond flour, vanilla protein powder, arrowroot powder, cinnamon, salt, ginger, cloves, baking powder, baking soda and Truvia) using a whisker.
+- In a mixing bowl, mix all dry ingredients together (almond flour, vanilla protein powder, arrowroot powder, cinnamon, salt, ginger, cloves, baking powder and baking soda) using a whisker.

-- Mix all wet ingredients together (egg whites, pumpkin, vanilla extract, almond milk and apple baby food) on medium speed in a standing mixer.
+- Mix all wet ingredients together (egg whites, pumpkin, vanilla extract, almond milk, apple baby food and honey) on medium speed in a standing mixer.

 - Add dry ingredients to the wet mix and turn on medium speed again until incorporated.

 - Place mixture into Pyrex dish and bake for 30-35 minutes.